-We are conditioned to thinking that hard and painful events or circumstances have every right to set up shop, make their bed and move right into our psyche.
+We are conditioned to think that hard and painful events or circumstances have every right to set up shop, make their bed and move right into our life.
 We think that because something is bad or difficult, we are obligated to feel like shit for the long haul.

 But what if it didn’t have to be like that?

 What if after we identify and fully feel that momentary hard part, we stay in the present moment and then we allow ourselves to be okay?
 And after the hard part comes up again (because it will and it will feel a bit different than the first time), we are one with it, we feel it, and then we allow ourselves to be okay again.
 And on and on for as long as it takes.

 You can hold those dear people on the airplane close to your heart and find awe in your capacity to love.

 You can call the person you love who is sick and tell them you love them and ask them what they need.

 You can start researching treatment options and find a support group if you are the dear one who is sick.